okfn/opendefinition/licenses/ogl-canada-subnational/index.markdown

 <td >N
 </td>

 <td ><b>Non-reusable.</b> For use by the Surrey municipal government.
-Appoved [2015-04-03](https://lists.okfn.org/pipermail/od-discuss/2015-April/001318.html).
+Appoved <a href="https://lists.okfn.org/pipermail/od-discuss/2015-April/001318.html">2015-04-03</a>.
 Note version 1.0 has not been approved.
 </td>
 </tr>